AP VoteCast: Iowa Democratic voters seek fundamental change

 Health care has been at the forefront of the Democratic campaign to date, with the issue getting top billing from candidates during stump speeches, on debate nights and at town halls.
 And there’s a reason why: It was identified as the top issue facing the country by Iowa Democrats.

-Roughly 4 in 10 likely caucus-goers identified health care as their top issue.
+Roughly 4 in 10 likely caucusgoers identified health care as their top issue.
 Seven in 10 supported a proposed single-payer health care plan, which would change the health care system so that all Americans receive insurance from a government plan instead of private insurance plans.

 At the same time, nearly 9 in 10 favor the proposal for an optional government plan that any Americans could buy into if they wanted.